Have you ever asked how confidential data and messages are kept out of the hands of snooping eyes? The use of cryptography accomplishes this.

-Today’s cryptographers, who are in charge of information security and code-breaking, use cutting-edge technologies expertly while still relying on tried-and-true techniques.
+Today’s cryptographers, who are in charge of information and data security and code-breaking, use cutting-edge technologies expertly while still relying on tried-and-true techniques.

 Any of the fundamentals of American cryptology, which date back to the 1920s, are still relevant today.
 They are as follows:

 - Application of scientific methods.

 If you like solving high-stakes equations, being a cryptographer might be a good career choice for you.

 What is the most advanced degree of education required to become a cryptographer?
 What do you research and study if you want to be a cryptographer?